axelo/bleh/README.md

 ## Software

+### Compile

+Requires that the `customasm.asm` ruledef file exists:

+    ./compile_and_run.zsh customasm.c

+Then compile with your program using `customasm`, for example:

+    customasm -q ./software/ram/5_test_lcd.asm --print --format intelhex

 ### Loading software

-Using the [arduino boot device](./arduino/BootDeviceSketch/BootDeviceSketch.ino), connect a serial monitor and paste Intel Hex format of the program, for example:
+Using the [arduino boot device](./arduino/BootDeviceSketch/BootDeviceSketch.ino), connect a serial monitor and paste Intel Hex format of the program.

-    customasm -q customasm_ram.asm ./software/ram/3_test.asm --print --format intelhex

 ## Emulator